muiriswoulfe/NuGet-Transitive-Dependency-Finder/.github/CONTRIBUTING.md

 1. **Summary:** A summary outlining the nature of the issue.
 1. **Reproduction Steps:** A set of clear steps that can be used to reproduce the issue on another device.
+1. **Behavior:**
-1. **Actual Behavior:** The behavior that was observed after performing the reproduction steps.
+   1. **Actual:** The behavior that was observed after performing the reproduction steps.
-1. **Expected Behavior:** The behavior that was expected, instead of the actual behavior.
+   1. **Expected:** The behavior that was expected, instead of the actual behavior.
 It is beneficial to also include information about why the specified behavior was expected.
 1. **Console Output:** If applicable, the output printed to the console.
 1. **System Information:** Information about the system on which the issue occurred, including but not limited to the operating system name and version,